DavidJFelix/djf.io/src/content/docs/blog/2025-02-04-on-running.md

 For me, this feels extremely rewarding, even if it takes a long timeline to see.

 I have no allusions that progression will continue without increased effort, but I know that I still have a lot of room to challenge myself and stretch my abilities without becoming a professional runner.
-I've recently started training in hot weather and working on improving my heart-rate and that training has felt completely new compared to previous training, with noticable progression through the continuous application of time and effort.
+I've recently started training in hot weather and working on improving my heart-rate and that training has felt completely new compared to previous training, with noticeable progression through the continuous application of time and effort.

 ## Comparison - the Thief of Joy